AFNI program: 3dclust

 about 3 degrees backwards, relative to the Talairach-

-N.B.2: If the input dataset is not in +tlrc coordinates,
+N.B.2: If the input dataset does not have the +tlrc view,

 then the only effect is to flip the output coordinates